hmcts/design-system/app/views/components/primary-navigation/README.md

-Use the Primary navigation component for...
+Use the Primary Navigation component when your service has a number of top level links.

 {{dsExample({
   name: 'primary-navigation',